SumoLogic/sumologic-otel-collector/docs/KnownIssues.md

 To prevent this, remove the `extensions.sumologic.clobber` property or set it to `false`.

-## Cannot starting reading file logs from specific point in time
+## Cannot start reading file logs from specific point in time

 The [Filelog Receiver](./Configuration.md#filelog-receiver) currently supports only two modes of reading local files: